sporkmonger/hardlock/README.md

 client must find a pair of nonces that results in a hash collision.
 Hash length is set to an unusually small value in order to make hash collisions possible in the expected time period.
 Each increase in difficulty factor is an order of magnitude more difficult than the previous value.
+This could be made more fine-grained by using a longer hash and looking for hash collision prefixes at the bit level.
+I was too lazy to bother.
 A good difficulty factor for typical usage is 3 or 4.

 HardLock is a proof-of-concept and probably should not be used in production.
 I'm not even sure if it will really prevent the types of attacks it's intended